Deep learning accelerated solutions of incompressible Navier-Stokes equations on non-uniform Cartesian grids: Methodology

 Subsequently, the weighted feature map $\bar{X}$ is processed by a standard convolution operator to yield the final output feature map $Y$.

-The overall computational workflow of MConv operator based on this simplified local weight is illustrated in Fig.~\ref{MConv}.
-Regarding the handling of grid spacing information at the domain boundaries, we employ a nearest-neighbor padding strategy, wherein the missing grid spacing exterior to a boundary target node is defined to equal the grid spacing of its immediate internal neighbor.
-MConv is employed to replace a subset of the standard convolution operators within the U-Net architecture of the branch network described in~\cite{bai2026hybrid} to enhance the model's capability in solving the PPE discretized on non-uniform Cartesian grids.
+The overall computational workflow of the Mesh-Conv operator based on this modified local weight is illustrated in Fig.~\ref{MConv}.

-It is worth noting that the original MConv operator implementation in~\cite{hu2022meshconv} was restricted to scenarios where the spatial dimensions of the feature maps remain constant.
+The original implementation of the Mesh-Conv operator in~\cite{hu2022meshconv} was restricted to scenarios where the spatial resolutions of the feature maps remain constant.
 In contrast, the U-Net architecture builds a hierarchical multi-level representation through successive downsampling and upsampling, enabling progressively larger receptive fields to facilitate the capture of global features.
-Consequently, the feature maps exhibit varying spatial resolutions across different levels.
-This implies that integrating MConv into the U-Net framework requires the distance vector of each target node adapted to the grid resolution at each specific level.
+Consequently, the feature maps exhibit varying spatial resolutions at different levels.
+Therefore, successfully integrating Mesh-Conv operator into the U-Net framework requires the distance vectors to be dynamically adapted to the specific grid resolution at each hierarchical level.